Drop Your Bucket

 I don’t care what you have going on next Sunday, be here at church.

-We’re going to make the biggest announcement we ever have in 7 years.
+We’re going to make the biggest announcement we ever have in 7 years, and it’s what you think it is.

 We’re going to talk land, location, everything.